 Be sure to date your proforma invoice and include an expiration date.
 There can be a lot of volatility in the export process, so minimize your risk by setting a specific time frame for your quote.

-Learn more here: How Does the Proforma Invoice Fit in the Sales Process.
+Learn more here: How Does the Proforma Invoice Fit in the Export Process.

 Once you’ve sent a proforma invoice to your international prospect and received their order, you need to prepare your goods for shipping, including the paperwork that must accompany the goods.
 Of those documents, the commercial invoice is one of the most important.